jsfakianos/Insightfuls_01/README.md

   **Elastic Load Balancing** (elb) implements active redundancy and will be combined with **Auto Scaling** so that automated health checks facilitate the direction of traffic to healthy nodes that are automatically (re)balanced across a Region.

   **Amazon EC2** instances will be used to serve and host **Apache Spark**.
-Spark facilitates Deep Learning through a Saprk MLlib.
+Spark facilitates Deep Learning through a Spark MLlib.
 The Machine Learning library allows Tensorflow-backed Keras models to be plugged into Spark so that the models can be applied in a distributed and scaled model.

+  **Spark** allows several options for the data pipeline.
+The easiest of these options is to simply store data on disk in a folder which could even be absorbed directly into a model or with user-defined proportions from subfolders.
+Though, the most powerful seems to be **SparkSQL UDF's** (user defined functions) that can be exposed as a function in SQL and accessed and used by anyone, essentially searching computed classifications on-the-fly.

   ** **